 Who doesn’t love getting a little something in the mail?
 You don’t need to physically be together to draw names out of a hat for a Secret Santa.
 Free online services like Elfster can help you set up a gift exchange from afar.
 These services are even better than the old school way to do things.
 You are guaranteed not to pick yourself, no one can secretly peek at your selection, and you can even add gift wish lists.

 There’s a good chance you’re not the only one unable to make it home for the holidays.
-Ask around and gather a group of friends (or even friends of friends!) to create a Friendsgiving or other friend-focused celebration during the holidays.
-By inviting friends of friends, you might even make some new and meaningful connections out of the situation.
+Ask around and see who else is staying in town.
+Set up a casual drive-by or socially-distanced outdoor get-together to say a quick happy holidays to neighbors and nearby friends.
+This is a great opportunity to meet people in your neighborhood.
 The holidays tend to bring people together, even if you start out as strangers.

 8. Enjoy it!